 What Does a Freight Forwarder Do?

-Most importantly, in most cases, freight forwarders are not the parties physically moving your cargo.
+In most cases, freight forwarders are not the parties physically moving your cargo.

 Instead, freight forwarders represent intermediaries positioned between shipping customers and the transportation services that physically move cargo.
 This goes for ocean freight, land transportation, air freight, rail services and more.